LemmyNet/rfcs/0000-report-inboxes.md

 # Summary

-Rather than combining all reports into a single reprt inbox, we should allow users to select whether they are reporting to mods or admins, and we should split reports into different inboxes based on that selection.
+Rather than combining all reports into a single report inbox, we should allow users to select whether they are reporting to mods or admins, and we should split reports into different inboxes based on that selection.

 # Motivation